dburr/BOMAAB/README.md

 Things that still need to be done:

-* Not sure if this script handles in-app purchases or not.
+* <s>Not sure if this script handles in-app purchases or not.
 I think they are included as part of the general sales data.
-Might be nice to separate them out into a separate In-app Purchases section.
+Might be nice to separate them out into a separate In-app Purchases section.</s>
-* The script does not differentiate between new app purchases and upgrades.
+* <s>The script does not differentiate between new app purchases and upgrades.
   Upgrades are included in the number of units for each app.
 However, since upgrades are free, this doesn't affect the proceeds shown.
-There is a version number field in the iTunes data, so it is possible to separate out upgrades; I just didn't feel like doing it. :-P
+There is a version number field in the iTunes data, so it is possible to separate out upgrades; I just didn't feel like doing it. :-P</s>
+* I've added support for separating out app sales, IAPs, and updates.
+  However this is pretty hacky (even more so than the rest of the script) and is definitely untested.
 * Lots of error checking, prettification and etc.

 # Notes